MartinKHovden/m3h3/docs/source/installation.rst

    This will send you back to your original system.

 #.
-To restart the container, use
+To restart the container, use the start and exec commands

     .. code-block:: python

         docker start m3h3
         docker exec -ti -u fenics m3h3 /bin/bash -l

-   which will send you back into the docker shell.
+   This will send you back into the docker shell.

 ======================================
 Installation using Anaconda
 ======================================
 The M3H3 package can also be installed using Anaconda.
 This requires a linux system.
-If you are working on Windows, set up windows subsystem for linux, and run the same steps as below.
+If you are working on Windows, set up `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/wsl2-index>`_, and run the same steps as below.

 #.
 First, make sure that you have conda installed on your system.